 3. Find your most profitable marketing source.

-Once you’ve cut out what isn’t working, it’s time to figure out what is your most profitable marketing source.
+Once you’ve cut out what isn’t working, it’s time to figure out your most profitable marketing source.

 What’s the most common way customers are finding you?
 Calculate based on your spreadsheet: